CHIP Doctoral Online Handbook

 Year 1: An adviser should ideally be chosen during the first semester of graduate studies.
 Students are encouraged to meet with several potential advisers before determining which faculty most closely matches their interests and needs.
 Taking courses taught by core CHIP faculty is also a good way to select advisers.
 Grad students should note that the adviser’s permission must be sought and that some faculty may decide not to advise a grad student due to extenuating circumstances.
 Committee members should be chosen together by the student and their adviser.

 With the aid of their adviser, the graduate student will develop an individualized course structure that incorporates the required classes from the five pillars of CHIP curriculum.

 Years 1-2: Maintain GPA greater than or equal to 3.0.
-Full-time doctoral students should have 55 hours of coursework completed by the end of year two.
+Full-time doctoral students should have completed the required pillar coursework by the end of year two.

 It is advised that during the spring of the second year that doctoral students, working with their advisers, develop a full-length systematic review of literature pertaining to a research topic they will pursue for their dissertation.

 Graduate students should begin assembling their committees.
 A committee of five members, including the doctoral student’s adviser, are required.
 A majority of the doctoral committee must be regular member of the UNC-Chapel Hill Graduate Faculty from the CHIP program.

 Year 3: Doctoral students will present their comprehensive research for review to their doctoral committees.
 Once the written research review passes the committee, graduate students will defend the written review through an oral examination given by the doctoral committee.